haikalhmad/C-Student-Management/README.md

 Test 2 and final assessment.
 2. Modify the student's record.
 3. View all student records with their total mark (Test 1 + Test 2 + Final Assessment).
-4. Save all data into a file that includes a summary of:

-i. the total number of students. ii. the highest, lowest, and average marks for Test 1 and Test 2 respectively. iii. the total marks for all students.
+4. Save all data into a file that includes a summary of: the total number of students, the highest, lowest, and average marks for Test 1 and Test 2 respectively, the total marks for all students.